HHSAPCompSci2020/capstone-project-botman/CapstoneBotman/doc/README - Kenny Wu, Aayush Kumar, Kyle Fu.txt

 Our program is a two player video game called “VALHUNT”.
 The goals of the game differ depending on the player and will oppose each other.
 The program/game is directed for people who enjoy playing small party games with each other.
-The first goal (runner) is for the player to stay alive till the timer runs out and cross the finish line.[a]
+The first goal (runner) is for the player to stay alive till the timer runs out and the runner crosses the finish line.
 However if the runner were to be “defeated” by the hunter, he loses.
 The 2nd goal (hunter) is to stop the runner from crossing the finish line before time runs out.
 The game features multiple rounds where after each round the winner and loser gains a set of money (less of loser, more for winner).
 The money can